kidusm001/multi-fleet-managment/docs/project main docs/chapter-4-implementation-report.md

   - Prisma migrations/seeds via `prisma/seed.ts` and migration scripts stored under `packages/server/prisma/migrations/`.

 ### Caching & Job Queues
 No dedicated caching or job queue systems are implemented in the current stack.
 Asynchronous tasks (e.g., solver invocations) are handled via native `asyncio` in the Python service, with no Redis or BullMQ dependencies present.
+Earlier SDD/ODD drafts explored Redis and BullMQ, but those components were deliberately descoped for the first release and remain optional future enhancements.

 ### Authentication
 Authentication and authorization are centralized through Better Auth, supporting multi-tenant organization scoping and session-based access control.
 Integration with Fayda provides local identity provider capabilities.